codee-com/open-catalog/Checks/RMK012/README.md

 * If the condition in the loop depends on iterator variables only, the conditions can be removed by splitting the loop into several loops using [loop fission](/Glossary/Loop-fission.md).

-### Actions

-If the conditions in the loop do not depend on the data, remove them using loop unswitching or loop fission.

 ### Related resources